-This paper, though it will be more particularly intended for the juvenile part of society, will willingly receive the experience of elder age.
-Many young youths, whose talents are now kept within themselves, may be the means of improving each other's minds, by unfolding their abilities in communications for the Medley.
-Thus, hours, which would otherwise pass unimproved, may find employment for one, and bring entertainment and instruction to another.
+This paper, though it will be more particularly intended for the juvenile part of society, will willingly receive the experience of older age.
+Many of our youths, whose talents are now kept within themselves, may be the means of improving each other's minds, by unfolding their abilities in communications for the Medley.
+Thus, hours, which would otherwise pass unimproved, may be employed for one, and bring entertainment and instruction to another.
 A man of knowledge and experience who makes no use of his abilities, has been, by an author, compared to a miser.
-I desire that my little paper may be the means of drawing out,-for the good of others,-the wealth of the juvenile mind, and its dormant properties of experience.
+I desire that my little paper may be the means of drawing out-for the good of others,-the wealth of the juvenile mind, and the dormant properties of experience.

-The female world may find the Medley a resource for their expanding talents and acquired abilities, which may furnish for both sexes, instruction and amusement.
+The female world may find the Medley a receptacle for their expanding talents and acquired abilities, which may furnish for both sexes, instruction and amusement.

-Though my paper may be an olio, yet there will be, ever and anon, a matter treated of, which cannot be commingled with the mixture.
+Though my paper may be an olio yet there will be, ever and anon, a matter treated of, which can not be commingled with the mixture.
 Political subjects are too generating of heat to become an ingredient of our feast.
-Communications tending to the injury of any particular person, will be content to poison to the sociable entertainment, and will be cast into oblivion's gulph.
+Communications tending to the injury of any particular person, will be counted a poison to the sociable entertainment, and will be cast into oblivion's gulf.

-Sometimes I may throw into the dishes, an ingredient of considerable gravity, but not so powerful as to draw the sun from its station, nor the revolving moon from its singularly singular orb.
-Nevertheless the stellar bodies dance in sympathetic time to my poetic and melignant words, nor this earth's Symesian burst its shell with laughter at my wit, nor the virtuous may find delight in modest amarel,-the glee-youth receive instruction from the entertainments of sense, and the wisdom of experience pleasure from various sources bounded by reason and stimulation from the whole.
+Sometimes I may throw into the dish, an ingredient of considerable gravity, but not so powerful as to draw the sun from its station, nor the revolving moon from its singularly singular orb.
+Neither shall the stellar bodies dance in sympathetic tune to my poetic and effulgent words, nor this earth Spumonian burst its shell with laughter at my wit; but the virtuous may find delight in modest apparel, the gay youth receive instruction from the "entertainments of sense," and the wisdom of pleasure from various sources bounded by reason and stimulation from the whole.